otagomohio/2019-06-11_GBS_EE/sessions/stacks_exerciseI_dataprep.md

     • Run `ls` in your lane1 directory: what outputs did fastqc create?

-    • Let's try to copy the html file that fastq created to your local computer in order to visualise it
+    • Let's try to copy the html file that fastqc created to your local computer in order to visualise it.

     • Open a new terminal window **without closing the current one** and stay on your local computer (i.e. do **not** login to mahuika).